-Pound-for-pound, the Borghese Gallery is one of the greatest collections of Baroque sculptures on Earth.
-It is also one of the most pleasant museum experiences you may ever have which is for many reasons.
-Read on to learn more about visiting the Borghese Gallery of Rome.
+Pound-for-pound, the Borghese Gallery is one of the greatest collections of baroque sculptures on Earth.
+It’s also one of the most pleasant museum experiences you may ever have for many reasons.
+In this guide, find out why that is and how to visit the Borghese Gallery in Rome.

 - Entrances every two hours on the hour starting at 9 am.

 €13 (at times there will be an exhibition or mostra, which increases the ticket price)

 Getting a ticket can be easy if there is availability on the Borghese Gallery website and the website works.
 You can also call +39 068413979 and reserve tickets over the phone.